 The ubiquitous presence of a narrow Fe K α emission line in all the observations indicates the signature of distant reflection.
-We used a convolution model IREFLECT (Magdziarz & Zdziarski 1995) to model this reflection component.
+We used a convolution model IREFLECT (P. Magdziarz & A. A. Zdziarski 1995) to model this reflection component.
 We extended the energy grid from 10^{-4} to 1000 keV to use the convolution models.
 The parameters of this model are f{refl} (reflection fraction), the metal abundance, Fe abundance, inclination angle, disk temperature, and ξ (disk ionization parameter).
 Initially, we varied the reflection fraction for all the observations, but we could constrain this parameter for obs4 and obs5 only.
-For obs4, it lies between 0.03 - 0.4, and for obs5, it lies between 0.3 - 0.9.
+For obs4, it lies between 0.03 and 0.4, and for obs5, it lies between 0.3 and 0.9.
 We fixed this parameter at 0.3 for all the observations, assuming the distant reflection to be nearly constant over time.
 The metal and iron abundances and inclination angle are fixed at solar and 45°, respectively.
 We fixed the ionization parameter to 0, assuming the distant reflector to be neutral.
 Adding the reflection component improves the fit by $\Delta \chi^2 \sim 5-20$ for no additional free parameter in four observations (except for obs1).
 We obtained the reduced χ^2 of 1.8 (obs1), 1.2 (obs2), 1.1 (obs3), 0.9 (obs4), and 0.9 (obs5).

 We observed significant residuals in obs1 around 1 keV.
-We tested the presence of warm absorbers in this observation using the SPEX (Kaastra et al. 1996) model XABS (Steenbrugge et al. 2003) available as a table model for XSPEC (Parker et al. 2019).
-The parameters of this model are the logarithm of the ionization parameter (log ξ), hydrogen column density (N_H^{WA}), root mean square (rms) velocity of the absorbing plasma (v), covering factor of the absorbing plasma (f_c^{XABS}) and the redshift.
+We tested the presence of warm absorbers in this observation using the SPEX (J. Kaastra et al. 1996) model XABS (K. Steenbrugge et al. 2003) available as a table model for XSPEC (M. L. Parker et al. 2019).
+The parameters of this model are the logarithm of the ionization parameter (log ξ), hydrogen column density (N_H^{WA}), rms velocity of the absorbing plasma (ν), covering factor of the absorbing plasma (f_c^{XABS}), and the redshift.
 We used this table model for the X-ray spectra.
-This improved the χ^2 by 70 for four additional parameters.
-The data could not constrain the rms velocity; therefore, we fixed it to 200 km s-1, which did not change the χ^2 .
-The best-fit values of XABS parameters are: $\log \xi < 1.02, N_H^{WA} \sim 3.6 \times 10^{22} \text{ cm}^{-2}$, $f_c^{XABS} \sim 0.7$.
-The fit residuals before and after adding the XABS component are shown in Figure 6.
+This improved the